Denis Hills: Biography

 Hills was born in the Birmingham suburb of Moseley.
 He attended King Edward's School, Birmingham before going on to Lincoln College, Oxford in 1932, where he read Philosophy, Politics and Economics.
 In 1935, he left Oxford to travel through Germany, funding himself by writing for the Birmingham Post.

 Returning to England, Hills worked briefly at Shell-Mex & BP before moving to Poland in 1937 as English editor of a cultural magazine.
 Hills' book Return to Poland showed his fascination with pre-war Poland, and in 1939 he moved to Warsaw to teach English.
 At the outbreak of war, he moved to Romania where Hills worked with the British Council.
 He was for a time seconded to General Kopański's Polish Carpathian Lancers Brigade, and then to the King's Own Royal Regiment.
 Polish-speaking, he joined the 5th Kresowa Division in Iraq and Palestine before being sent to Italy in 1944.

 In 1944, Hills served as an officer of the British Eighth Army in Italy.
 He fought with the Polish Carpathian Lancers Brigade and the King's Own Royal Regiment in the Second World War.
-After the Battle of Monte Cassino, he was involved with the implementation of the Yalta Repatriation agreements.
-He found that thousands of Ukrainians and Russians were being sent to gulags or condemned to death.
-This was known as Operation Keelhaul.
-Hills could not accept this as they had fought alongside the Allies against the Nazis and he did everything in his power to thwart the return of all but a bare minimum.
+After the Battle of Monte Cassino, he was involved with the implementation of the Yalta Agreement on the repatriation of Soviet citizens after World War II.
 Norman Davies in his book Europe: A History and Aleksandr Solzhenitsyn in The Gulag Archipelago recognised Hills's part in this.
-These papers contain much valuable correspondence that Hills had with Nikolai Tolstoy, Professor Hugh Trevor-Roper, Lord Bethell and many others together with Public Record Office documents help to show what really happened.
+These papers contain correspondence that Hills had with Nikolai Tolstoy, Professor Hugh Trevor-Roper, Lord Bethell and many others together with Public Record Office documents.

-Hills took a similarly humane and independent line over the question of the SS Fede, a decrepit hulk which was anchored off La Spezia and crammed with 1,200 Polish Jews, survivors of the Holocaust who were determined to make their way to Palestine in the face of a British blockade and quota restrictions on Jewish immigration.
+Hills took a similarly independent line over the question of the SS Fede, a decrepit hulk which was anchored off La Spezia and crammed with 1,200 Polish Jews, survivors of the Holocaust who were determined to make their way to Palestine in the face of a British blockade and quota restrictions on Jewish immigration.
 The Jews were already on hunger strike, and their leaders were threatening to blow up the boat if the British refused to allow them to sail.
 Hills persuaded the authorities to look the other way as the Fede raised anchor, an episode immortalized by Leon Uris in his novel Exodus.